mobilabsolutions/terraform-modules/modules/azurerm/mysql/server/README.md

 administrator_login | (Required) The Administrator Login for the MySQL Server.
 Changing this forces a new resource to be created. | string administrator_login_password | (Required) The Password associated with the administrator_login for the MySQL Server. | string ssl_enforcement | (Required) Specifies if SSL should be enforced on connections.
 Possible values are Enabled and Disabled. | string rule_list | (Optional) Azure Sql Server Firewall rules.
-Passed in a as a list of comma deliniated string lists in a specific format. | list tags | (Optional) A mapping of tags to assign to the resource. | map
+Passed in a as a list of comma delimited string lists in a specific format. | list tags | (Optional) A mapping of tags to assign to the resource. | map

-Variables that must appear rule_list:
+Variables that must appear in rule_list:

 Name | Description | Order
 ----------------- | --------- | --------